 If your personal details have changed, please come into any Kingston library branch with identification showing your new details.
 You may also update your details online by signing into your library card.

 I've lost my library card!
 How do I get a replacement?

 To replace your card, please see staff at any branch.
 You will need to show identification with your name and current address on it.

-If you lose your library card, contact any Kingston library immediately, as you're responsible for all items borrowed on your card.
+If you lose your library card, contact Kingston Libraries immediately, as you're responsible for all items borrowed on your card.

 How many items can I borrow?

 You can borrow up to a total of 40 items on your card.

 BluRays and Wii Games have a special limit of 10 per card.
 XBOX ONE games, PS4 games, Launch Pads, and GoChips are limited to 2 per card. iPads are limited to 1 per card.